vporton/future-contracts/docs/Calculations.md

 But `M` should not be the entire supply of relevant tokens but instead the supply in circulation.
 So we follow this algorithm: Give users a short time (like a week) to withdraw their collateral.
 Who didn't do on time was too late.
 (The task would be delegated to an external reliable service like a bank.)
 Let the total amount of the conditionals withdrawn during the grace period be `D`.
 Then allow "second chance" to withdraw the collateral in amount `(C-C')*m*s/(M-D)`.
 The payment limit should be `m`.

-Remark: It would be not enough to allow anyone to withdraw the maximum amount for their account, because conditional funds may be locked on a shared smart contract, making the available amount less than that leading to a wrong calculation of the supply in circulation.
+Remark: It would be wrong to allow anyone to withdraw the maximum amount for their account at the "second chance", because conditional funds may be locked on a shared smart contract, making the available amount less than that leading to a wrong calculation of the supply in circulation.